Petroniuss/groupcache/readme.md

 - comes with a cache filling mechanism.
 Whereas memcached just says "Sorry, cache miss", often resulting in a thundering herd of database (or whatever) loads from an unbounded number of clients (which has resulted in several fun outages), groupcache coordinates cache fills such that only one load in one process of an entire replicated set of processes populates the cache, then multiplexes the loaded value to all callers.

 - does not support versioned values.
-If key "foo" is value "bar", key "foo" must always be "bar".
+If key `"foo"` is value `"bar"`, key `"foo"` must always be `"bar"`.
 There are neither cache expiration times, nor explicit cache evictions.
 Thus, there is also no CAS, nor Increment/Decrement.
 This also means that groupcache....

 - ... supports automatic mirroring of super-hot items to multiple processes.
 This prevents memcached hot spotting where a machine's CPU and/or NIC are overloaded by very popular keys/values.